 I was very surprised at the lack of resources that are provided to the hospital.
 The doctors are very well experienced but it is difficult for them to treat a patient to the best of their ability with such little equipment and money from the government.

-3- What was most difficult thing you experienced while in the program?
+3- What was the most difficult thing you experienced while in the program?

-Having little experience with the public transport at the back home in USA made it difficult to get accustomed to the packed buses during the peak hours.
-After the first week I started to walk to and from work and found it to be a very relaxing time !
+Having little experience with the public transport at the back home in the USA made it difficult to get accustomed to the packed buses during the peak hours.
+After the first week, I started to walk to and from work and found it to be a very relaxing time!

 4- Any tips for future volunteers… (Clothing, travel information, packing, sightseeing, donations)

 If you are able to, the hospital can always use masks, gloves, scrubs etc. The scrubs I brought to Nepal I will be leaving at the hospital for the staff to use.
 Bring many boxes of each.

 Bring bug spray because of its monsoon now!
 They have a bug repellent cream but no spray.
 Use the mosquito net.
 If you have any questions at the house or hospital be proactive and ask.

 I have really enjoyed my time in Nepal.
 I came in having never been to Asia and found my trip to be well worth it.
 The hospital staffs are amazing and will always answer questions.

 6- How would you describe your accommodation, meals, security?

 The accommodations and meals that the family cooked far exceeded my expectations.
 There is power 24/7 and nice rooms for the volunteers.
 Security is not an issue, I never felt unsafe.